KevJord76/milestone-project-2/README.md

   <img src="./assets/images/samsung.jpg"/>
 </p>

-- I tested and confirmed that my application's text is readable and has a good contrast between the background and foreground colours.
-I have used three main colours for the foreground and background, white, grey and black.
+- I tested and confirmed that my web application's text is readable and has a good contrast between the background and foreground colours.
+I have used three main colours for the foreground and background: white, grey and black.
 I also colour coded the games: green for Euromillions, red for Lotto and blue for Dailymillions.
 I did this to make the content stand out.
 I used one main font: Nunito Sans, the reason for this is that this font is a good font to display both text and numbers.
 I discovered this font on Google fonts.

 - I confirmed that my validation routines work, I activated the generate numbers button without choosing a game first.
 The expected alert message to choose a game appeared on screen.
 I tested the entry of too few, too many and blank game number of lines.
 The expected alert messages to enter a valid number of lines appeared on screen.
 I tested the entry of zero, a minus figure and blank syndicate members.
 The expected alert message to enter a valid number of members appeared on screen.
 It is not allowed to enter a float number into the number of lines and member input boxes.
 They are converted to an integer if a float number is entered.
 I confirmed that this worked.